-An introduction to chemical research at the honors level.
-Involves completion of a special project and submission of a formal, oral report at the Spring Honors Symposium and/or at the ACCA chemistry seminar.
+Honors study in chemistry.
+Involves completion of a special project and submission of a formal, oral report at the Spring Honors Symposium and/or ACCA chemistry seminar.
 Open to Chemistry B.S. and Honors majors only.
 Prerequisite: CHEM 2320, 2410.